ISAITB/docs-tdl/source/testsuite/index.rst

 ~~~~~~~~~~

 This section is used to reference the test cases contained in the test suite.
 One or mose test case entries must be defined using the
-``testcase`` element.

-**Attributes and child elements**
+``testcase`` element whose structure is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @id, yes, The ID of the test case that needs to match the one defined in the test case's XML file.
+    @id, yes, The ID of the test case.
+This needs to match one defined in the test case's XML file (see :ref:`test-case`).
     prequisite, no, Zero or more elements defining other test case IDs that should be considered as prerequisites before running this one.
     option, no, Zero or more string values that match an option defined for the actor in the specification.